Alcohol, Tobacco, Drug Free Campus

 Firearms and Weapons

 Any involvement in incidents of physical violence is considered unacceptable behavior which violates this policy.
-“Physical violence” means any unwanted or hostile contact such as hitting, fighting, pushing, shoving, slapping or throwing objects.
-Racial or ethnic slurs, sexually harassing remarks, threats of violence, and any other provocative comments, language, or actions also violate this policy and will not be tolerated.
+“Physical violence” means any unwanted or hostile contact such as hitting, fighting, pushing, shoving, slapping, or throwing objects.
+Racial or ethnic slurs, sexually harassing remarks, threats of violence, provocative comments or language, or actions deemed to be a “threat of violence” also violate this policy will not be tolerated.
 A “threat of violence” means an expression (verbal or otherwise) of a present or future intention to cause physical harm.
 Individuals who threaten violence or otherwise engage in provocative conduct towards co-workers, students, visitors, or other individuals ordinarily are held at least equally at fault for an ensuing physical altercation, even if they do not strike the first blow or otherwise initiate a physical confrontation.

 Prohibited conduct includes, but is not limited to:

-- Engaging in behavior that creates a reasonable fear of injury in another person
+- Engaging in behavior that creates a reasonable fear of injury in another

-- Threatening to injure an individual or to damage property
+- Threatening to injure an individual or to damage

-- Verbally threatening behavior, such as direct or veiled threats of violence
+- Verbally threatening behavior, such as direct or veiled threats of

-- Harassment or sexual harassment that blurs into conduct threatening an individual’s safety, including unwanted and offensive physical touching and stalking.
+- Harassment or sexual harassment that blurs into conduct threatening an individual’s safety, including unwanted and offensive physical touching and

-- Obscene telephone calls, e-mails, or other electronic communications
+- Obscene telephone calls, e-mails, or other electronic

-- Bullying of any kind
+- Bullying of any kind.

-- Employees while off duty and students away from College where the violence, threats of violence, or other violations of this policy are directed toward a fellow employee, student, or other individual and the behavior has an actual or potential negative impact upon the College community or its interests
+This policy applies to 1) visitors, students, and employees while on ACHE premises, 2) students and employees traveling on business or representing ACHE, 3) students and employees off the premises who are working or representing ACHE, and 4) employees while off duty and students away from ACHE where the violence, threats of violence, or other violations of this policy are directed toward a fellow employee, student, or other individual and the behavior has an actual or potential negative impact upon the ACHE community or its interests.

-All employees have a duty to report to a member of administration or Campus Security any workplace activities, situations or incidents that they observe or are aware of involving other students, employees, and visitors and which appear to violate this policy.
-This includes, for example, threats or acts of violence, aggressive behavior, offensive acts, threatening or offensive comments or remarks, and the like.
+All employees have a duty to report to a member of administration or Office of Police and Security any workplace activities, situations or incidents that they observe or of which they become aware that involve other students, employees, and visitors that appear to violate this policy.
+This includes threats or acts of violence, aggressive behavior, offensive acts, threatening or offensive comments and remarks.
 Reports pursuant to this policy will be held in confidence to the maximum extent possible under the circumstances.
-The College will not condone any form of retaliation against any employee for making a report under this policy, and individuals have an immediate duty to report any retaliation they experience or observe to the Office of Human Resources.
+ACHE will not condone any form of retaliation against any employee for making a report under this policy, and individuals have an immediate duty to report any retaliation they experience or observe to the Office of Human Resources.